maricotagc/Java/README.md

 # Classes/ Methods Modifiers

 ## Access Modifiers
 1. Default: accessible by classes in the same package.
 If none access level is specified, it will be the default.
+Inherited by sub-classes from the same package only.
 2. Public: accessible by any other class in any package.
 Inherited by subClasses and behaves as public in SubClasses.
 3. Protected: accessible only by the subClasses regardless the package.
 Inherited by subclasses and behave as private in subclasses.
 4. Private: accessible within the declared class.
 Never inherited by subClasses.